 Re:Imagining Musicals at the V&A

-Opening on Saturday 15 October is a new exhibition that explores how some of the best-loved musicals have been adapted, revived, and retold.
+If you’ve not seen this exhibition yet then book tickets quick as it’s only running for a few more months.
+The excellent exhibition explores how some of the best-loved musicals have been adapted, revived, and retold.
 Re:Imagining Musicals explores musical theatre from Miss Saigon to SIX the Musical.

 Where: V&A Museum; nearest tube South Kensington

 A Great and Dirty City: Dickens and the London Fog at the Charles Dickens Museum